NewYearResolutions/2018/README.md

 Telling other people about your goals is a great way to motivate yourself to actually do them.
 How about making your 2018 New Year Resolutions public along with mine?

-Need inspiration, check out the [Impossible List](https://impossiblehq.com/impossible-list/)
+Need inspiration?
+Check out the [Impossible List](https://impossiblehq.com/impossible-list/).

 # Resolutions